ToniRib/SHA-1/README.md

 ruby lib/sha1_hexdigest.rb message
 ```

-### Example
+### Examples

 ```
 $ ruby lib/sha1_hexdigest.rb toni
 Your SHA-1 Hex Digest for the message 'toni' is:
 532ff71c0f0c138e61afd0c77279be9f5bb6c4f0

+$ ruby lib/sha1_hexdigest.rb 'longer multi word message in quotes' Your SHA-1 Hex Digest for the message 'longer multi word message in quotes' is: b1676709057f22073ee08832f2d91f05a90e7a0b
 ```

 ## Testing Suite

-The Preprocessor and Processor classes each have a corresponding testing file written with [minitest](https://github.com/seattlerb/minitest) which can be run from the terminal using mrspec:
+Each class has a corresponding testing file written with [minitest](https://github.com/seattlerb/minitest) which can be run from the terminal using mrspec:

 ```
 $ mrspec